 Midwestern Baptist Theological Seminary offers courses for its Nondegree Post-Graduate Certificates on the main campus in Kansas City and online.
-At least fifty percent of the credit hours required for a Nondegree Post-Graduate Certificate must be completed through online or on-campus classes offered by MBTS, subject to the availability of each desired course by either deliverysystem.
+At least fifty percent of the credit hours required for a Nondegree Post-Graduate Certificate must be completed through online or on-campus classes offered by MBTS, subject to the availability of each desired course by either delivery-system.

-The curriculum for each certificate is determined by the corresponding emphasis or concentration of each Nondegree certificate.
-Accordingly, the following certificates are available to the nondegree-seeking graduate student:
+The curriculum for each certificate is 12 hours in length and is determined by the corresponding emphasis or concentration.
+Accordingly, the following certificates are available to the nondegree-seeking post-graduate student:

-Apologetics Church Revitalization Counseling Educational Ministry Ethics Expository Preaching Historical Theology Leadership Ministry Missiology Missiology Missions New Testament Old Testament Preaching Theology
+Apologetics Church Revitalization Biblical Counseling Biblical Theology Educational Ministry Ethics Expository Preaching Historical Theology Leadership Ministry Missiology Missions New Testament Old Testament Preaching Theological Education (The Residency PhD) Systematic Theology